-To reject God is to choose folly over wisdom and is to separate ourselves from God, His Word, His Wisdom, and His Blessings.
+To reject God is to choose folly over wisdom and is to separate ourselves from God, His Word, His wisdom, and His blessings.

-DATE BOOK KEY THOUGHT CONTENT KEY LESSONS JESUS IN THE BOOKS OF THE BIBLE Old Testament Poetry 940 - 931 BC Ecclesiastes 12 Chapters l ifo without This is the result of Solomon's quest for meaning in life during a period of his life when he was away from God.
+DATE воок KEY THOUGHT CONTENT KEY LESSONS JESUS IN THE BOOKS OF THE BIBLE Old Testament Poetry 940 - 931 BC Ecclesiastes 12 Chapters Life without God is empty This is the result of Solomon's quest for meaning in life during a period of his life when he was away from God.
 His conclusion is that life is empty apart from God.
-Jesus is our meaning of life
+Life, to have meaning, must Jesus is our meaning of life